KazukiChikito/React-Tutorial-Notes/2 React Hooks.md

 Below is the same example, without using `useReducer`.
 Notice that the biggest difference is the `checked` attribute.

-I don't even know the main usage of `useReducer` at this point.
+I don't even know any example for the main usage of `useReducer` at this point.
 W3Schools refuse to elaborate further.
 ¯\\\_(ツ)_/¯ Enjoy!

 ```js